TheMomentumAI/crossfhir/README.md

 1. Connect to AWS HealthLake using credentials.
 2. Export the FHIR repository to S3 and copy it from S3 to local storage.
+5. PostgreSQL connector
-3. Convert .ndjson files into a format that can be imported into Postgres and save them locally.
+4. Convert .ndjson files into a format that can be imported into Postgres and save them locally.
-4. Optionally, import the data into Postgres.
+5. Optionally, import the data into Postgres.

 https://github.com/fhirbase/fhirbase